AliElSaleh/RiftBuild/How To/Examples/22. Download External Repos/README.md

 - Explore `external/glfw/glfw.build` - a real library's build file, with platform blocks and option-driven configuration, using the ideas from examples 06-08.

+Next: [23.
+Video Game](../23.%20Video%20Game/) - this exact structure, grown into a playable game.